- Politics and Social Issues

 Air Fresheners - These fresh smelling sprays actually poison the environment.

 Soap and Water

 There is a lot to be said for plain old soap and water as a green cleaner.
 With a cotton cloth and a little elbow grease, soapy water can clean just about any surface in your home.
-Use a soap that is biodegradable and environmentally friendly.
+I like to use a soap that is biodegradable and environmentally friendly as well.